artemnikitin/here-tele-bot/README.md

 # here-tele-bot
-Bot for telegram using HERE Location Platform
+Bot for Telegram messenger using HERE Location Platform